 Bruce did not like the fact that Ken and Karen were starting to get close, so he would take drastic measures to make sure a relationship would not form.
 “He was kind of selfish if I remember correctly, and would go to extremes to get his way”.

 The song was written about an evening that Karen and Ken went to Newport, RI.
-They ended up at the beach after eating a nice dinner in Ken’s favorite restaurant.
+They ended up at the beach after eating a nice dinner in Ken’s favorite restaurant (at the time).
 Ken knew a waiter by the name of Peter who always knew it was going to be a good night when Ken came into town.
 Peter met Karen and suggested a nice stroll on the beach after dinner.

 Karen and Ken were all dressed up; Ken in a suit and Karen in a very attractive dress.
 Eventually, the two of them had a lot to drink and ended up making out on the beach well after the restaurant closed under the stars with the moon shining in the background.
 Peter brought the two of them a bottle of Champagne and two glasses while he finished his work and eventually closed up the place.
 Around 3:00 in the morning, Karen and Ken decided to drive back to Connecticut…both had sobered up by then.
 Ken remembers Karen filling his suit pockets up with beach sand…and the next morning, there was plenty of it on his floor.